squirrellyDave/os-voting-app/README.md

 * A Python webapp which lets you vote between two options
 * A Redis queue which collects new votes
-* A .NET worker which consumes votes and stores them in…
+* A Java worker which consumes votes and stores them in a Postgres database
-* A Postgres database backed by a Docker volume
+* A Postgres database backed by a volume
 * A Node.js webapp which shows the results of the voting in real time